boyard/nsp-kafka-consumer/docs/SYSTEM_ARCHITECTURE.md

    - **Result**: Fully operational Kafka consumer ready for immediate use

 2. **Authentication Flow**:
-   - Cron job triggers token manager every 30 minutes
+   - Token manager handles OAuth2 authentication automatically
-   - Token manager authenticates with NSP OAuth2 server using setup-generated config
+   - Refresh tokens are used to obtain new access tokens when needed
    - Valid tokens are stored and used by all components

 3. **Data Streaming Flow**: